 Thursday, April 12, 2018.
 Lecture by Ewart Thomas, Professor of Psychology, Emeritus and former Dean of the School of Humanities and Sciences

-The Council receives administrative support from the Office of Faculty Development.
+The Council receives administrative support from the Office of Faculty Development, Diversity and Engagement.
 For more information, please call 650-736-0384 or email email@example.com.